 MUS 417.
 Piano Literature III.
 (2).
 Prerequisite, piano performance level II or above.
 This section will deal with the pianoworks of Beethoven and Schubert.
 Beethoven's Sonatas will be thoroughly reviewed and their relation to Schubert's work in that form will be explored.
 Offered every fourth year in the the Spring quarter.
 MUS 418.
 Piano Literature IV.
 (2).
 Prerequisite, piano performance level II or above.
 The beginnings of Romanticism as evidenced in the work of Weber will be studied.
-Special consideration will be given to the work of the leading composers of the German Romantic School: Mendelssohn.
-Schumann, and Brahms.
+Special consideration will be given to the work of the leading composers of the German Romantic School: Mendelssohn, Schumann, and Brahms.
 Offered every fourth year in the Fall quarter.
-This course to be offered 1980-81.

 MUS 419.
 Piano Literature V. (2).

 Prerequisite, piano performance level II or above.
 The contribution of Chopin and Liszt will be studied in detail.
 The significance of Debussy, as representative of the Impressionistic School will be considered.
-Offered every fourth year in the Winter guarter.
-This course to be offered 1980-81.
+Offered every fourth year in the Winter quarter.

 MUS 420.
 Piano Literature VI.
 (2).
 Prerequisite, piano performance level II or above.
 This course will be devoted to the literature of the modern period.
 The work of Ravel, Bartok, Stravinsky, Schoenberg, and Prokofieff will be examined.
 Recent trends will be discussed.
 Offered every fourth year in the Spring quarter.
-This course to be offered 1980-81.

 d-MUS 421.
-Jazz Sextet I. (1).
-Audition required.
+Jazz Sextet.
+(1).
+Prerequisite, audition.
 The Jazz Sextet is limited in enrollment to 1 trumpet, 1 tenor saxophone, 1 trombone, piano, bass and drums.
 The Jazz Sextet will perform on campus.
 Open to any UNC student.

 MUS 422.
 Individual Studies in Music.
 (1-4).
 Qualified undergraduate students will outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 Two copies of a well-written paper must be filed before credit is given, one with the instructor and one with the chairman of the department.
 MUS 423.
 Practicum in Band Conducting and Performance.
 (3).
 A laboratory course in advanced band conducting and performance.
 Supervised conducting experience under acutal conditions is provided.
-Marching and football band performance will also be covered.
+Marching and football band

+performance will also be covered.

 d-MUS 424.
 Vocal Jazz Ensemble.
 (1).

-Audition required.
+Prerequisite, audition.
 The ensemble is limited in enrollment to 20 voices: 4 sopranos, 4 altos, 4 tenors, 4 baritones, 4 basses, plus rhythm section and horns.
 Singing standard jazz literature, scat singing and dealing with contemporary jazz notation will be the focus of this ensemble.
 The ensemble will perform on and off campus.
 Open to any UNC student.

 MUS 425.
-Practicum in Orchestral Conducting and Performance.
+Practicum in Orchestral

+Conducting and Performance.
 (3).
 A workshop course in advanced orchestral conducting and performance.
 Provides opportunity for supervised conducting, analysis of orchestral material, problems of organization, a study of the literature of orchestral conducting and practice. d-MUS 426.
 Antiphonal Brass Choir.
 (1).
 An ensemble of brass instrumentalists, working to improve their musicianship by continually stressing the fundamentals of good performance practice.
-A great deal of Renaissance antiphonal brass literature is employed.
+A great deal of Renaissance antiphona brass literature is employed.